 You can configure your bot to allow client applications to communicate with it through the Direct Line Speech channel.

 Once you have built your bot, onboarding it with Direct Line Speech will enable low latency, high reliability connection with client applications using the Speech SDK.
 These connections are optimized for voice in, voice out conversational experiences.
 For more information on Direct Line Speech and how to build client applications, visit the custom voice-first virtual assistant page.

 Add the Direct Line Speech channel

-In your browser, navigate to the Azure Portal.
-From your resources, select your Bot Channel Registration resource.
-Click on Channels in the Bot management section of the configuration blade.
+To add the Direct Line Speech Channel, first open the bot in the Azure Portal, From your resources, select your Bot Channel Registration resource.
+Click on Channels in the configuration blade.

 In the channel selection page, find and click

 Direct Line Speechto choose the channel.

 Configure the Direct Line Speech as shown in the picture below.